Burnstad, North Dakota

-Burnstad is an unincorporated community in Logan County, North Dakota, United States.
+Burnstad is an unincorporated community rural hamlet in Logan County, North Dakota, United States.
+There are only two farm homes there currently, no businesses or services.

+History

 A post office was established at Burnstad in 1907, and remained in operation until 1979.
 The community was named for C. P. Burnstad, a cattleman.
 Little remains of the original community.
+The population was estimated at 200 in 1940.

 Burnstad is the nearest populated place to the Robert Abell Round Barn, which is listed on the National Register of Historic Places.